cadithealth/pyramid_describe/README.rst

-  These plugins are identical in API to the `pyramid_describe.plugins.entries.parsers` plugins, is called with the same parameters, and is expected to have the same return type.
+  These plugins are identical in API to the `pyramid_describe.plugins.entries.parsers` plugins, is called with the same parameters, and is expected to have the same return type, with the following critical differences:

+  #.
+The `context` parameter has an additional `context.request`
+    attribute.

-  The crucial difference, however, is that the result of these plugins is not expected to be cacheable.
+  #.
+The result of the "filter" plugins is not expected to be
+    cacheable.
 Therefore, a filter is the more appropriate place to do access control: entries (or sections thereof) can be removed (by returning ``None``) or modified in any way (by returning a modified entry).

   Note that parser and filter plugins typically work together in this respect by, for example, having the parser decorate the entry with